-Keywords: abundance, birds, drought, Great Plains, greenness, mixed effects models, North American Breeding Bird Survey, precipitation, richness, United States
+Keywords: abundance, biodiversity, birds, climate change, heat waves, land surface temperature, mixed effects models, MODIS, North American Breeding Bird Survey, PRISM, species richness, United States

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 PDF File Size: 1.2 MB

 Publications: Heat waves measured with MODIS land surface temperature

 data predict changes in avian community structure